Build a Better Easter Basket

 These adorable bunnies make a healthy addition to an Easter basket or a great centerpiece for brunch.
 To make the bunnies you’ll need paper bags, colorful washi tape, cotton balls and ribbon.
 Start by cutting the edges of a paper bag so each side is open.
 Cut a few inches off the top of the bag, then create bunny ears, stopping about a third of the way down the bag.
 Place the apple inside the bag and tie the top together with ribbon.
 Use the washi tape to create a small triangle for the nose and tape a cotton ball on the other side for the tail.
 Watch as guests and kids go crazy for these charming little bunnies.

+We have lots of pre-packaged Easter basket goodies in our Bulk Department.
+Explore everything from sugary gummies to trail mix, dried fruit, yogurt covered pretzels and dark chocolate-covered nuts for a tasty treat that the kiddos will love.
 Add little extras such as nut butter packs, small fruits or chocolate milk that make a healthy surprise.
 Baskets don’t need to be filled with just sweet treats and snacks, either.
 Bubble bath, lip balm, sidewalk chalk or jump rope are fun additions that will leave your little one hopping with joy!